jasoju/infinigram-api/README.md

 ## Getting Started

+### Installing Dependencies

+If you're on a Mac, you won't be able to install the infini-gram library locally.
+(It'll work in the docker-compose though!)
+To install other dependencies, install dependencies from `api/requirements/common-requirements.txt` instead of from `api/requirements.txt`.

+`pip install -r requirements/common-requirements.txt`

 ### Adding an index for local development

 1. Ensure you have the `aws` cli installed. run `brew install awscli` if you don't.